Lichtblick-Suite/lichtblick/docs/fluentui-quickstart.md

 # `@fluentui/react` quick start guide

 [Fluent UI](https://developer.microsoft.com/en-us/fluentui) is a React component library for building UIs.
-This guide is meant to provide some useful tips to help you be productive with Fluent UI while working on Studio.
+This guide is meant to provide some useful tips to help you be productive with Fluent UI while working on Foxglove Studio.

 Fluent UI is developed as a [monorepo](https://github.com/microsoft/fluentui) containing many sub-packages, but most functions and components are re-exported from the base `@fluentui/react` package.